2018 Water & Sewer Rehab Projects

 November 12 - November 16 Update:

 See the attached “Weekly Update” maps for an overview of the active work areas and general project status for Zone A and Zone B.

-Work this week will consist of the contractor continuing service reinstatement in the alleys rehabilitated with trenchless technologies.
-Work on the services will continue in the alley generally bounded between Clark Avenue and Yellowstone Avenue from Division Street to 2nd Street West.
-Once the contractor is completed this section, they will move to the alley generally bounded between Lewis Avenue and Clark Avenue from Divisions Street to 1st Street West.
-The contractor is anticipating reinstatement of three to five services a day.
-A subcontractor will also be paving in the alley generally bounded between Lewis Avenue and Clark Avenue from 1st Street West to 2nd Street West.
-An additional subcontractor will start prepping and pouring concrete approaches in the alleys generally bounded between Lewis Avenue and Clark Avenue from 1st Street West to 3rd Street West.
+Work this week will consist of the contractor performing general cleanup and surface restoration preparation.
+A subcontractor will continue prepping and pouring concrete approaches.
 The subcontractor will pour one side of the alley approach at a time to allow for continuous access into the alley from at least one direction.
+A second subcontractor will continue prepping and paving of alleys (which were previously asphalt) and streets.
 In addition to alley closures, traffic control will consist of local street closures around the construction area.
 Access for area residents and businesses will be maintained throughout the project duration.

 Thank you for your patience and consideration as the Contractor performs work in your area.

 The City of Billings Water and Sanitary Sewer Replacement Projects were initiated in 1979 as part of an overall strategy to keep the City’s water distribution system and sanitary sewer collection system in the best possible overall condition.With only a few exceptions, the City has replaced water and sewer mains each year since 1979.